j-rigg/handwashing/README.md

 ## How do I get started?

 This project is open source, so please feel free to build, modify, and test!
-To get started, see the Wiki for an overview of the hardware and available documents.
 To get involved, check out [How to Contribute](CONTRIBUTING.md).